 ?Excellent, persuasive, and diplomatic communicator - in person, over the phone, and in writing - with the ability to prepare proposals, briefing materials, reports, and correspondence.

 ?Strong problem solving and negotiating skills.
 Highly creative/innovative with abilities to persuade and motivate others.

-?Strong organizational skills with ability to analyze data and information to drive strategic development of portfolio - includes the evidenced ability to research donor database and historic giving for major gifts potential.
+?Strong organizational skills with ability to analyze data and information to drive strategic development of portfolio - includes the demonstrated ability to research donor database and historic giving for major gift potential.

 ?Self-starter, ability to work independently on complex donor strategies.